15 Nov Delivering Digitalisation to enable 100% Operational Efficiency in Air Cargo

-The air cargo industry may have landed at a vital point where a kick-start approach to digitalization is required to keep pace with aggressive methods of transport.
-Obsolete and entangled procedures and the usage of traditional systems by airfreight forwarders may cause challenges to the industry.
+The Air Cargo industry may have landed at a vital point where a kick-start approach to digitalisation is required to keep pace with aggressive methods of transport.
+Obsolete and entangled procedures and the usage of traditional systems by air freight forwarders may cause challenges to the industry.

 The air cargo industry and Big Data could very well be a match made in heaven.
 There is hardly any other industry that could profit as much from the business intelligence that Big Data could generate, other than the air cargo industry.
 What remains to be seen is how could that information be used to measurably drive profits?

 As per research, investment in Artificial Intelligence (AI) systems in the commercial aviation industry is expected to exceed more than US$2.223 billion by 2024.
 The growth in the use of AI is being driven by several major factors, including the increased adoption of cloud-based applications and services – the ‘smart’ airport trend is a typical example.

 The data extracted from AI software can provide the information needed to foresee potential issues and make recommendations or decisions on optimal actions.
 Data sets about inventory, supplier performance, demand fluctuations and even conditions along a route, such as weather or customs delays, can be used to plan and/or take action in real-time, facilitating decision-making and increasing speed.

 The ability to apply predictive analytics to the pharmaceutical supply chain offers end-to-end visibility never before possible but incredibly crucial in an industry that is responsible for not only developing high-value products but also for saving millions of lives.